matthewtylerwood/LaurensList/README.md

 6. The first two fields should populate.
 If not, navigate to "LaurensList\web" for the first and "LaurensList\web\WEB-INF" for the second.
 7. Leave the source package folders as they are.
 Click finish.

-The project should create and now changes will be saved to the repository location where they can be commited and pushed.
+The project should create and now changes will be saved to the local repository location where they can be commited and pushed to the remote repository.